nucypher/nucypher/docs/source/guides/network_node/staking_guide.rst

 To overcome this, Clef allows to define rules to automate the confirmation of certain transactions, or more generally, of some requests to the signer.
-In particular, we recommend users using a Clef signer with nucypher that define the following rules file, which simply approves the listing of accounts:
+In particular, we recommend that users of a Clef signer with nucypher define the following rules file, which simply approves the listing of accounts:

 .. code:: javascript